 If not, it’s time to modernize your plan.

 A Traditional Emergency Plan

-It is one thing to say you should have a plan, another thing to actually have a plan in place, and yet another to have practiced the plan.
+It is one thing to say you should have a plan, to actually have a plan in place, and yet another to have practiced the plan.
 Nearly 60 percent of American adults surveyed admit they have never practiced what to do in a disaster at work in the past year.
 That means fewer than half of American workers will know what to do when an emergency arises.

 - A preferred method for reporting fires and other emergencies

 - Emergency escape procedures and route assignments, such as floor plans, workplace maps, and safe or refuge areas

 - Names, titles, departments, and telephone numbers of individuals both within and outside of the company for additional information or explanation of duties and responsibilities under the emergency plan

 - Procedures that employees who remain will need to perform such as shutting down critical plant operations, operating fire extinguishers, or performing other essential services that cannot be left untouched for every emergency alarm before evacuating